 - Ascend will increase routine cleaning measures, including using sanitation wipes to down common areas two times per shift.

-- Any employee or client who has been traveling will be required to routinely monitor their temperature throughout shift.
+- All employees and clients will be required to routinely monitor their temperature throughout shift.

-- Ascend will temporarily stop attending AA, NA, and emotions anonymous meetings to avoid possible congregate settings where illness may be easily spread.
+- Ascend will temporarily stop attending in-person AA, NA, and emotions anonymous meetings to avoid possible congregate settings where illness may be easily spread and instead will attend these sessions over Zoom.

 - Ascend will be mindful in outing identification to ensure congregate areas are avoided.